Goldmite/OpenGLProject/README.md

 A boid is a "bird-oid object" which essentially simulate the natural movement of a flock of birds or school of fish following 3 simple rules:
 - Cohesion: force to form a flock.
 - Alignment: force to follow a similar general direction of nearby boids.
-- Seperation: keep a distance between each boid to avoid collision.
+- Separation: keep a distance between each boid to avoid collision.
 > **Note:** Boids also have a field of view (FOV) cone, which replicates the vision of a bird, and the rules only apply to what is within tho FOV.
 I wanted to see the behaviour if I left the FOV unmanaged, therefore these boids see in all directions.